Javascript is not enabled.

 Part D insulin coverage.
 A Part D or a Medicare Advantage plan with drug coverage will cover insulin you inject yourself or that’s used with a disposable insulin pump.

-Starting in 2023, all Part D plans and Medicare Advantage plans with drug coverage will cap insulin users’ out-of-pocket costs at $35 a month, but only for insulin products on the plan’s list of covered drugs, called a formulary.
+All Part D and Medicare Advantage plans with drug coverage must cap insulin users’ out-of-pocket costs at $35 a month; you don’t have to pay the deductible for insulin.
+These rules only cover insulin products on the plan’s list of covered drugs, called a formulary.
+Not all Part D plans cover all kinds of insulin.
 You can compare coverage for each plan in your area during open enrollment each year.

 Part B insulin coverage.
 If you use a traditional insulin pump that’s not disposable, Medicare Part B may cover the pump and insulin as durable medical equipment.
-You pay 20 percent of the Medicare-approved amount after you meet the annual Part B deductible.
+The monthly cost of insulin under Part B is also capped at $35 per month, and you don’t have to pay a deductible.

 What other services for people with diabetes are covered?

-Medicare Part B may cover diabetes-related tests and services typically not covered, but you’ll have to pay 20 percent of the approved amount after you’ve met the annual Part B deductible.
+If you have diabetes or certain risk factors, Part B may cover some tests and services that typically are not covered by Medicare.
+You generally have to pay 20 percent of the approved amount after you’ve met the annual Part B deductible.

 Eye exams.
 You can have an annual eye exam to check for diabetic retinopathy, which comes from damage to blood vessels at the back of your eye.
 The risk of this increases the longer you live with diabetes.

 Glaucoma tests.
-You’re at high risk for glaucoma if you have diabetes.
-If you have a family history of glaucoma, are an African American who is 50 or older or a Hispanic who is 65 or older, you’re also considered in danger of developing this condition that can cause blindness.
+You’re at high risk for glaucoma if you have diabetes, have a family history of glaucoma, are African American and age 50 or older, or are Hispanic and age 65 or older.
+Glaucoma can lead to blindness in some cases.
 All four groups are covered for a glaucoma test once every 12 months.

 Foot exams.
 You can receive a foot exam every six months if you have diabetic peripheral neuropathy and loss of protective sensation.
 The exam is covered only if you haven’t seen a foot care professional for another reason between visits.